Transvolve/MedAI_Flow_DevSecOps/README.md

                          || Service (AKS) and verifies rollout	      ||                      ||

 📊 All jobs run in GitHub-hosted Ubuntu runners — no local Docker required.
+Pip caching is enabled to reduce CI runtime by >30%.

 **How to Review and Run This Project:**
 For Reviewers (No Setup Required):
 Visit the repository’s Actions tab to see all 4 CI/CD stages passing (green checkmarks) Review logs, source, and documentation directly from GitHub